zk-scaling-group5/blockchain-state-transition/README.md

     - Sender had enough balance to send
     - Sender's signature is valid
 - When updating balances with the input transactions, I get the expected new state root hash

+## Why ?

+The proof is much smaller than the state (and state transition) it proves, so we can:
+- post the proof on-chain (to an existing layer-1 EVM chain like Ethereum)
+- have a layer-1 contract verify the proof (when posting)
+- the state (balances) and transactions are private inputs:
+    - they can stay "off-chain" (at least not stored on the layer-1): we store them on the layer 2, or in a DA (data availability) solution
+- only the roots and proof are posted to the layer-1 (both short, costs little)

+=> mimicks the way ZK-rollups scale Ethereum
+§

 ## What are the inputs to the proof ?